Miami Third Dui Defense Attorneys

 - Drove or was in actual physical control of a vehicle; and

 - While driving or in actual physical control of the vehicle, had a BAC of 0.08 or more grams of alcohol per 100 milliliters of blood or 210 liters of breath, or was under the influence of alcoholic beverages, a chemical substance, or a controlled substance to the extent that his or her normal faculties were impaired; and

-Possible Criminal and Civil Penalties for a Third DUI Conviction
+Possible Criminal & Civil Penalties for a Third DUI Conviction in Florida

 Under § 316.193(2)(b)(2) of the Florida Statutes, a third DUI within 10 years of the most recent DUI offense may be charged as a third-degree felony.

 Under such circumstances, it is important to seek the advice of an experienced criminal defense attorney before the prosecutor files a charge.